Earth Sciences

 Pre- or co-requisiteESCI 1012.

-An introductory study covering topographic and geological maps (bedrock and surficial) and their interpretation; construction of cross sections; identification of common minerals, igneous, sedimentary and metamorphic rocks; geological structures; dating and the geological time scale; coastal processes; mass wasting (in terrane analysis, and the recognition and avoidance of hazards); and glaciations and glacial deposits (especially in eastern Canada and their relevance to foresters).
+A laboratory course designed to accompany ESCI 1052.
+An introductory study covering topographic and geological maps (bedrock and surficial) and their interpretation; construction of cross sections; identification of common minerals, igneous, sedimentary and metamorphic rocks; geological structures (map analysis as a predictive tool); radiometric and relative age dating and the geological time scale; coastal processes; glaciations and glacial deposits; aspects of plate tectonics.
+NOTE: Credit can only be obtained for one of ESCI 1057 or its equivalents, ESCI 1006, ESCI 1026, GE 1026.

 ESCI1703Field School (8 days)3 ch (W) (EL)